John Bowes-Lyon: World War I

 Before the outbreak of World War I, Bowes-Lyon worked as a stockbroker in the City of London for the firm Rowe and Pitman.
 In 1915, he was posted with the Black Watch.
 Just prior to the Battle of Aubers Ridge in that year, he accidentally shot himself in his left forefinger; it was amputated the following day.
 While receiving treatment in the UK, he admitted having experienced a nervous breakdown in 1912 and also suffered from neurasthenia.
 Late that year, he was posted to the Ministry of Munitions and then in the Territorial Army in 1916.
 After the war, he was twice threatened with courts-martial after having failed to show on parade for demobilisation.
 He later returned to his job in the city.
 On 19 June 1920, he was appointed a deputy lieutenant of Forfarshire.

 Death

-The Hon.
-John Bowes-Lyon died at the family home of Glamis Castle just after midnight on the morning of 7 February 1930 of pneumonia, aged 44, leaving his widow to care for their four young children.
+Bowes-Lyon died at the family home of Glamis Castle just after midnight on the morning of 7 February 1930 of pneumonia, aged 43, leaving his widow to care for their four young children.
 (Two of them, Nerissa and Katherine, were severely mentally disabled.)
 Three days later he was buried at St Paul's Walden Bury.

-His widow was a leading guest at the 1947 wedding of Princess Elizabeth and Philip, Duke of Edinburgh.
+Bowes-Lyon's widow, Fenella Trefusis, was a leading guest at the 1947 wedding of Princess Elizabeth and Philip Mountbatten.
 She outlived him by thirty-six years and died on 19 July 1966, aged 76.